HPC-AI-Team/pexsi/doc/tutorial.md

 @page pagePselinvComplex Parallel selected inversion for a complex matrix
 \tableofcontents

-The computation of @ref defSelectedElem "selected elements" selected elements of an inverse matrix is a standalone functionality of %PEXSI.
+The computation of @ref defSelectedElem "selected elements" of an inverse matrix is a standalone functionality of %PEXSI.
 If you are a C/C++ programmer, the parallel selected inversion routine can be used as follows.

 ~~~~~~~~~~{.c}
 #include  "c_pexsi_interface.h"